SaeedTaghavi/CS/docs/OS/Chap02.md

     - memory,
     - and the address of the

-- placed or pushed onto the stack -> popped off the stack by the OS
+- placed or pushed onto the stack $\to$ popped off the stack by the OS

 ![normal](../assets/os/2.7.png)